How to apply to Arc Nursery for a childcare place.

 Government Funded Places

-All settings registered to accept government funding (detailed in the code of practice) must offer up to 15 hours per week nursery provision places for children aged three to four years old, as specified by the local authority.
-The Arc is an approved childcare provider and proudly takes part in this scheme.
-If your child is between three and five years old and lives in England, you’re entitled to 15 hours Free Early Education Entitlement childcare per week for 38 weeks of the year (during term time).
+The Arc is an approved childcare provider and proudly takes part in this scheme, from January 2026 we are also accepting families who require the 30 hours.
+If your child is between three and five years old and lives in England, you’re entitled to15 hours Free Early Education Entitlement childcare per week for 38 weeks of the year (during term time).
 This comes to a total of 570 hours over a 12-month period.

-The Government also provide parent working funding to eligible parents for 9-month-olds and two-year-olds, to check to see if you are eligible go onto the HMRC website and answer a few simple questions to find out.
+The Government also provide parent working funding to eligible parents for 9-month-olds and two-year-olds, to check to see if you are eligible, go onto the HMRC website and answer a few simple questions to find out.

-We also offer additional spaces available for parents who require extra hours of childcare above the free 15 hours.
-Parents will have to pay for any additional time added on top of the free 15 hours of childcare.
+We also offer additional spaces available for parents who require extra hours of childcare above the free 15 or 30 hours.
+Parents will have to pay for any additional time added on top of the free hours of childcare.
 Meals, snacks, and nappies will be provided free of charge for any additional hours purchased and you will be invoiced monthly for these.

 “Leaders and practitioners show genuine passion about the children and the role they play in their learning and development.
 Leaders know what they want children to learn.
 Practitioners plan experiences and activities to build on the skills and knowledge children already have.”